MrRoy09/MrRoy09.github.io/source/_posts/Introduction-to-DataFlow-Analysis.md

 # Fixed point and the Knaster–Tarski theorem

 We are now ready to formalize dataflow analysis problems.
 To recap, we first decide on the domain of our values, depending on the problem at hand.
-Then, we construct a complete lattice LL and define a partial ordering (and, consequently, a join operator and a meet operator).
+Then, we construct a complete lattice L and define a partial ordering (and, consequently, a join operator and a meet operator).
 Then, we define a transfer function f:

 $$
 f: L \to L